fasmide/DanskeBankGauge/README.md

 Once you get there, the api is some simple http endpoints which you post some json payloads to and receive various json responses from - i'm only interrested in their `account/list` endpoint as this returns the balance data i need for this project.
 But i would think it does provide everything thats visible in the mobile app.

-On second thought it would have been a lot easier just waiting on their open banking initiative - or maybe even using a third party provider like NordicAPIGateway - these guys provides a single api that covers nearly all the nordic banks - It was just such a good challange to figure out how they do it in the mobile app.
+On second thought it would have been a lot easier just waiting on their open banking initiative - or maybe even using a third party provider like NordicAPIGateway - these guys provides a single api that covers nearly all the nordic banks - This was just such a good challange to figure out how they do it in the mobile app.